 With a firm foundation, your family can weather crises together and emerge stronger.

-Having a support system outside of your immediate family can be very helpful in times of crises.
+Having a support system outside of your immediate family may be helpful in times of crises.
 Your support system may comprise of your extended family, a bunch of good friends or your neighbours who are just close by.
 Knowing when to ask them for help is a mark of resilience.
-Doing so may also bolster your children’s sense of security knowing that help is available, as children may feel more vulnerable during challenging periods.
+Doing so may also bolster your children’s sense of security knowing that help is available, as your children may feel more vulnerable during challenging periods.

 Download the HealthHub app on Google Play or Apple Store to access more health and wellness advice at your fingertips.